 - Provide adequate sunlight and the right amount of water to avoid pest infestation.

-- Check if the soil you’re using to grow the plant is in good shape.
+- Check if the soil you use to grow the plant is in good shape.
 Clean the pot’s exterior regularly.

-- Keep a close eye on the plant and be aware of any unexpected changes in the state of the foliage or roots.
+- Keep a close eye on the plant and be aware of any unexpected changes in the foliage or roots.

 - While watering the plants, check the roots regularly.